 Mayor of Dacorum

-The Mayor of Dacorum for 2017-18: Councillor David Collins
+The Mayor of Dacorum for 2023-2024: Councillor William Allen

-The Mayor is the first citizen of the borough and is elected to the post by fellow councillors at the annual meeting of the council in May each year.
-The role of Mayor is a non-political position and during the mayoral year, a Mayor puts aside council duties to concentrate on the role as the town's first citizen.
+The Mayor is the first citizen of the borough and is elected to the post by fellow councillors at the annual meeting of the Council in May each year.
+The role of Mayor is a non-political position and during the mayoral year, a Mayor puts aside Council duties to concentrate on the role as the town's first citizen.

 In addition to chairing the Council meeting, the Mayor attends many different types of functions throughout the borough.
-These include representing the council at civic functions, receiving dignitaries, attending formal dinners and church services, opening events, talking to clubs and societies and visiting schools.
+These include representing the Council at civic functions, receiving dignitaries, attending formal dinners and church services, opening events, talking to clubs and societies and visiting schools.
 On occasions, the Mayor hosts visits to the Mayor's Parlour from various groups or organisations.
 The Mayor also has a deputy to stand in if they are unavailable.

 The Mayor's correct title is The Worshipful the Mayor of the Borough of Dacorum.
-After formal introductions, speakers should refer to the Mayor as Mr Mayor.

 Dacorum Borough Council

 Telephone: 01442 228202